HSF/hsf.github.io/organization/_posts/2024/2024-07-18-coordination.md

 ### Physics Generators

-Would want to keep *working* activites, as well as having more forum level discussions.
+Would want to keep *working* activities, as well as having more forum level discussions.

 No meeting of the LPCC MCEG group yet.